Dev-Larks/PS-ToolMaking/README.md

 # PS-ToolMaking
-Files from PowerShell Toolmaking and Scripting Book
+Files from PowerShell Toolmaking and Scripting Book by Don Jones and Jeff Hicks